List of Law & Order: Special Victims Unit characters: Dominick Carisi Jr.

-In the fifth episode, it is revealed that Carisi has permanently joined the Manhattan SVU team.
-In the same episode, Carisi helps turn one suspect against another during the investigation of a porn star's rape, earning him praise from Benson.
+In the fifth episode, Carisi helps turn one suspect against another during the investigation of a porn star's rape, earning him praise from Benson.
 Throughout season 16, he mentions that he is going to night classes at Fordham University's law school.
 A running joke has Carisi annoying Assistant District Attorney Rafael Barba (Raúl Esparza) with unsolicited advice on how to prosecute cases.
 Barba eventually allows Carisi to shadow him for a trial, with Carisi helping Barba spot a key inconsistency in a witness' testimony.
 Some months later, Carisi reveals that he has recently taken the bar exam and thanks Barba for the earlier opportunity.
-The season 17 episode "Intersecting Lives" reveals that Carisi has passed the exam; however, in the season finale "Heartfelt Passages," he decides to postpone his plans to become an assistant district attorney for the time being.
-At the end of the episode, he serves as a pallbearer for Sgt.
-Mike Dodds (Andy Karl) after the latter is killed by a corrupt corrections officer.
+The season 17 episode "Intersecting Lives" reveals that Carisi has passed the exam.
+At the end of the season finale "Heartfelt Passages", he serves as a pallbearer for Sgt.
+Mike Dodds (Andy Karl) after the latter is killed by a corrupt corrections officer in a hostage situation.
+Carisi had considered applying for an ADA position but decides to stay since the SVU will be a detective down following Dodds' death.

 In "Parole Violations", his sister Bella's (Marin Ireland) fiancé Tommy (Michael Chernus) reports that his female parole officer raped him at gunpoint in her office.
 While he dislikes Tommy, Carisi comes to believe his story and works to make sure that the woman is brought to justice.

 In "Next Chapter", he is held at gunpoint and nearly killed by a rape suspect, former police Sgt.
 Tom Cole (Chris Bauer).
 Benson saves him by shooting Cole in the back of the head, killing him.

 In "In Loco Parentis", Carisi's niece Mia (Ryann Shane) says she was raped by a classmate, Ethan (Sam Vartholomeos), at a college party, but later admits it was consensual.
-However, Ethan rapes her for real in her room after she invited him over to apologize.
+However, Ethan rapes her for real in her room after she invites him over to apologize.
 Carisi takes the stand in Ethan's trial and admits what Mia told him.
 ADA Peter Stone (Philip Winchester) gets Ethan to confess to the rape, for which he is sentenced to seven years in prison.
 Carisi helps Mia move out of her dorm and tells her that she was not at fault for what happened to her.